nhab/Tutorials/Archive/SAP_Modules.md

 SAP IS -where IS stands for Industries Specific Solution SAP PS Module- and PS is Project Systems
 SAP CAC - Cross Application Components
-SAP SCM- where SCM stands for Supply Chain Management SAP PLM- where PLM stands for Product LifeCycle Management SAP SRM- where SRM stands for Supplier Relationship Management SAP CS- where CS stands for Customer Service
+SAP PLM- where PLM stands for Product LifeCycle Management SAP SRM- where SRM stands for Supplier Relationship Management SAP CS- where CS stands for Customer Service